KCL-BMEIS/VS_Seg/README.md

 TCIA offers to download the data set under a "Desciptive Folder Name" or a "Classic Folder Name".
 We recommend choosing the Descriptive Folder Name and using the instruction under `prepocessing` to convert the data set into a new data set with a more convenient folder structure and file names and to convert DICOM images and segmentations into NIFTI files that are required as input to the automatic segmentation algorithm.

+On TCIA, you can also download affine registration matrices (.tfm files) and the original segmentation contour lines (JSON files) under the "Version 2" tab.

 ## Model